 Conclusion

-This research investigated attitude activation and judgements of products online.
-Specifically, we replicated prior research in mere exposure research and extended these findings by examining the importance of individual differences in consumers’ degree of social media participation and trait-FOMO.
+This research investigated attitude activation and judgements of online products.
+Specifically, we replicated prior studies in mere exposure research and extended these findings by examining the importance of individual differences in consumers’ degree of social media participation and trait-FOMO.
 We investigated these questions by consulting literature and theories that stem from attitude activation.
 The current research provided evidence for positive effects of social media advertising on product evaluations in online shops.
 However, these positive associations were qualified by consumers’ level of trait-FOMO and the degree of their active participation within the social media platform of interest (i.e., Instagram).
 Our results inform strategies to create effective social media advertisings.
 Further, studies of the effects of FOMO are scarce in the marketing literature, even though the phenomenon is frequently linked to marketing.
 This research provides initial evidence that FOMO as a dominant and contemporary consumer experience requires more scrutiny in marketing literature.

 References